laanwj/etna_viv/doc/hardware.md

 =================

-Variants are somewhat different from NV; what features are supported is not so much determined by the model number (which only determines the performance), but determined by various properties that can be found in read-only registers in the hardware:
+Variants are somewhat different from NV; what features are supported is not so much determined by the model number (which mainly determines the performance), but determined by various properties that can be found in read-only registers in the hardware:

  1) Chip features and minor feature flags